-This Policy applies to both the sale and purchase of any securities of the Company on issue from time to time.
+This policy applies to both the sale and purchase of any securities of the Company and its subsidiaries on issue from time to time.

 3. WHAT IS INSIDER TRADING?

 3.1 Prohibition

 Insider trading is a criminal offence.
 It may also result in civil liability.
 In broad terms, a person will be guilty of insider trading if: